KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Discourse-notifications by jordy-u](https://github.com/jordy-u/MMM-Discourse-notifications)

+1. `Recommendation: .travis.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `"node-fetch"` in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"node-fetch"` in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-4. Information: There are updates for 7 dependencie(s):
-   - eslint                  ^7.2.0  →  ^9.21.0
-   - eslint-plugin-jasmine   ^4.1.1  →   ^4.2.2
-   - karma                   ^6.3.2  →   ^6.4.4
-   - karma-chrome-launcher   ^3.1.0  →   ^3.2.0
-   - karma-jasmine           ^3.3.1  →   ^5.1.0
-   - node-fetch              ^2.6.1  →   ^3.3.2
-   - underscore             ^1.12.1  →  ^1.13.7

 ### [MMM-DisneyWaitTimes by gberg927](https://github.com/gberg927/MMM-DisneyWaitTimes)